FAQ

 I collaborate with you on a treatment plan that works for your goals and budget.
 In cases of crisis or acute issues, clients may come in more often until things stabilize.
 Other clients may make an appointment less frequently.
 A lot depends on your individual situation, schedule, and budget.

-With few exceptions, what we talk about in therapy is kept strictly confidential.
+With few exceptions, including talk of harming yourself or others, what we talk about in therapy is kept strictly confidential.

 Regarding privacy in teletherapy, I use a secure, HIPAA compliant video platform to protect your privacy.
 My online scheduling system includes a secure messaging function for your use, as well.